sequenceiq/slider/src/site/markdown/releasing.md

     mvn clean test

-This will run the functional tests as well as the `hoya-core` tests.
+This will run the functional tests as well as the `slider-core` tests.

 It is wise to reset any VMs here, and on live clusters kill all running jobs.
 This stops functional tests failing because the job doesn't get started before